 What are the Common Interview Questions and Answers?

-Although these questions are very advanced and common, you do not have the right answers for them and you may easily lose the job that concerns you most.
+Although these questions are very Common and advance, you do not have the right answers for them and you may easily lose the job that concerns you most.

 1) Tell us about yourself?